 Still, the evening is not without its compensations, namely watching my super-macho boyfriend expertly prising the oysters from their shells - or as expertly as is possible with a pen knife and no oyster glove.
 (With or without the correct kit, opening oysters counts in my top three most attractive skills in a man, along with chopping firewood and dealing with flat tyres).

 But back to the oysters.
-Against my better instincts I swallow about six of the sluggy looking bivalves in succession, while trying to look ecstatic.
-Four hours later, I am wake up with that predictable feeling of nausea and spend the rest of the night making polite forays to the bathroom to throw up.
+Against my better instincts I eat half a dozen of the sluggy looking bivalves in succession, while trying to look ecstatic.
+Five hours later, I wake up with that predictable feeling of nausea and spend the rest of the night making forays to the bathroom to throw up.
 Fortunately, Luis is asleep and doesn’t notice.
 Oysters the food of love?
 Not for everyone.